rajes95/cs6140_Machine_Learning/README.md

 # Machine Learning
-These exercises introduce the fundamentals of machine learning including topics such as supervised learning, unsupervised learning, graphical models and reinforcement learning.
+These pieces of code introduce the fundamentals of machine learning including topics such as supervised learning, unsupervised learning, graphical models and reinforcement learning.